-A telephoto lens can be used to capture a subject that is far away or even magnify the subject in the frame.
+A telephoto lens can be used to capture subjects far away from you or to magnify the subject in the frame.
+But that’s not all.

-Telephoto lenses are some of the most widely used lenses that are popular amongst both amateurs and professionals.
+Telephoto lenses are some of the most widely used lenses in photography, they are popular amongst both amateurs and professionals.
+You can use a telephoto lens to create an out of focus background or to compress the perspective of your photos and make objects look closer to each other.

 Related: The Best Lens For Portraits